-During the days and weeks following the death of a loved one, the practical and legal ramifications of your loved one’s death are not usually at the forefront of your mind.
-If you were named as the Executor of the estate in the decedent’s Last Will and Testament, however, your loved one is counting on you to be able to put aside your grief to the extent necessary to handle administering his/her estate.
-The same applies if your loved one died without a Will and you are the obvious choice to volunteer to be the Administrator of the estate.
-Retaining the services of an experienced estate planning attorney to assist you throughout the probate of the estate is certainly advisable.
-To get you started though, the estate planning attorneys at Frank & Kraft have put together the following Indianapolis, Indiana probate resources.
+If you recently experienced the death of a loved one, the practical and legal ramifications of your loved one’s death are probably not at the forefront of your mind.
+Someone, however, must be in charge of overseeing the probate of the individual’s estate.
+If you were named as the Executor of the estate in the decedent’s Last Will and Testament, your loved one has put you in charge of the administration of his/her estate.
+If your loved one died without a Will, you might also find yourself volunteering to be the Personal Representative of the estate.
+If you have never served as an Executor/Personal Representative, you may know very little about the process of probating an estate which is why you should consider retaining the services of an experienced Indiana estate planning attorney to assist you throughout the probate process.
+In the meantime, the estate planning attorneys at Frank & Kraft have put together the following Fishers, Indiana probate resources to help familiarize you with the process of probating an estate.

 The individual who oversees the probate of an estate is referred to as the Executor and is appointed by the decedent if a Last Will and Testament was executed prior to death.
-If the decedent died intestate, or without a Will, any competent adult may volunteer to be the Administrator and oversee the probate of the estate.
-The duties and responsibilities of an Executor and Administrator are essentially the same and the generic term “Personal Representative” is frequently used to refer to either someone appointed in a Will or who volunteered for the position.
+If the decedent died intestate, or without a Will, any competent adult may volunteer to be the “Personal Representative (PR) and oversee the probate of the estate.
+For the most part, the duties and responsibilities of an Executor and a PR are the same.
+For convenience sake, the generic term “Personal Representative (PR)” is frequently used to refer to either an Executor appointed in a Will or a PR who has volunteered for the position.
 In a testate estate, the terms of the Will dictate how the estate assets are distributed whereas in an intestate estate the Indiana intestate succession laws govern the distribution of the decedent’s estate assets.
-Additional information about the probate process can be found on the American Bar Association’s website or on the “Probate” section of the Marion County Courts website.
+Additional information about the probate process can be found on the American Bar Association’s website or you may wish to order one of the probate related publications from the Indiana Bar Association.

 Resources for the Pro Se (Self-Represented) Litigant